RxyMX/backend-api-template/README.md

 This is similar to exceptions in Java/DotNet and general error middleware in NodeJs.

 * We currently use (4) spaces for tabs
-* All go error.New("messages should be 100% loweracase)
+* All go error.New("messages should be 100% lowercase")
 * go fmt on pre-commit and general style guide.
 * We use int not int64,32,etc unless special case required
 * Goland go PROXY is setup as `direct`